 Collision Car Insurance: How It Works

-Collision insurance is an optional coverage that can pay for car repairs or replacement after an accident, regardless of fault.
+Collision insurance is an optional coverage that can pay to repair or replace your car after an accident, regardless of fault.

 Anna Baluch